Nashville, TN

 - People who want strong convenience, errands, and day-to-day access.

-- Sports fans and people who enjoy concerts, events, and a more active city feel.
+- People who value dining, shopping, events, and a more active city feel.

-- People who can handle warmer weather in exchange for broader city amenities.
+- People who enjoy warmer weather and want broader city amenities.

 Less Ideal For

-- People who are highly sensitive to citywide safety variation.
+- People who are highly sensitive to neighborhood-level safety variation.

 Neighborhood Reality